kwyse/personal-website/content/posts/grokking-ecs.md

 as small as possible.
 This means their collections should also be small in terms of memory.
 We can then take advantage of the CPU caches.
-If our position component is simply a coordinate with two 64-bit floating point components, an *x* and a *y* component, we could have as many as a few thousand position components and still fit comfortably in the L1 cache.
+If our position component is simply a coordinate with two 64-bit floating point components, an *x* component and a *y* component, we could have as many as a few thousand position components and still fit comfortably in the L1 cache, not to mention the L2 and L3 caches for more realistic collection sizes.

 ## A Rust implementation with Specs